Close

 Service members providing legal services

-At some point in their military career, your service member may ask if you can help them with certain personal business that can be hard to handle if they have limited communications or access to technology.
+At some point in their military career, your service member may ask if you can help them with certain personal business that can be hard to manage if they have limited communications or access to technology.
 This may include a wide variety of transactions including paying bills, handling banking or insurance, or selling property.

 To hand off these responsibilities they need to create and sign a power of attorney that designates you or someone they trust as their representative.
 A POA is a legally binding planning tool that gives one person the authority to act on another’s behalf for legal or financial issues for a specified time.
 Conversations with your service member can help you better meet his or her needs.